lizrice/katacoda-scenarios/hello/step3.md

 ## Next step

 You specified that the host port would be 18080 with the -p parameter; you also specified that the port to access inside the container is 8080.
 In the next step we'll see some other options for specifying the host and container port values.

+# Notes and further reading

+In much the same way as in git, you don't have to use the full string of digits to identify a container, you just have to supply enough characters to uniquely identify the container.
+This is true for container image IDs as well.

+In the `docker ps` output you'll also see a randomly-generated, human-readable name for the container.
+You can give a container a particular name by specifying it on the `docker run` command with the `--name` parameter.
+Find out more in [this article](https://www.digitalocean.com/community/tutorials/naming-docker-containers-3-tips-for-beginners).